copsvsladiesWhat's the difference?

 • Check the role first: if you need a verb, it's “cops”; for a noun, it's “ladies”.

-• See each word in full — definition, IPA, etymology and its other confusables.
+• See each word in full, definition, IPA, etymology and its other confusables.
 Full “cops” entry

-• Browse more pairs writers mix up most.
+• Browse more pairs most likely to be confused.
 Most confusable